ForestEckhardt/tutorial-cnb/README.md

 - [Docker](https://docs.docker.com/install/)
 - [Pack](https://buildpacks.io/docs/install-pack/)
 - [Go](https://golang.org/doc/install)
-- [Jam](https://github.com/cloudfoundry/packit/releases) (Jam is optional, but highly recommended)

 ## Let's Get Started
 For demonstration purposes we are going to build a buildpack that installs a the `nodejs` engine, which is based off the Paketo [node-engine-cnb](https://github.com/cloudfoundry/node-engine-cnb).

+A sample repository containing all of the code is [here](https://github.com/ForestEckhardt/tutorial-cnb).
 To start a brand new Go project all you need to do is create a new directory to contain you project run the following command:
 ```shell
 go mod init <path/to/project or github.com/<some-org or some-user>/<some-repo>>
 ```